 You don’t need a degree in graphic design to create amazing graphics.
 What you do need is an understanding of basic graphic design fundamentals to provide a seamless user experience and communicate a message using visuals or text.

 In this blog, we’ll look at each of these fundamentals so you come away with a deeper understanding of graphic design and how to use it in your marketing.

 Color is a critical element to get right in your designs.
-It’s used to attract attention, convey meaning, and of course for aesthetics.
-We don’t usually even think about the colors we look at; we judge things quickly and often measure instantly whether something is desirable, professional, nice, ugly, or even weird based upon its color.
+It’s used to attract attention, convey meaning, and for aesthetics.
+We don’t usually think about the colors we look at; we judge things quickly as to whether something is desirable, professional, nice, or ugly based on its color.

 Contrast can also be used to guide people’s actions; to let people know what you want them to do.
 If you want to increase ‘click-through,’ make sure that there’s a strong contrast between the call-to-action button and the rest of the design.

 You can check how colors contrast using a color wheel.
 A color wheel shows how colors are related visually.
 For example, complementary colors are those opposite one another on the color wheel.

 Colors also give visual cues meaning.
 For example, a green button usually indicates an affirmative action, like ‘OK’ or ‘Accept.’
 But if you were to design a large ‘Accept’ button and make it red, it could confuse the user, and in some cases, the results could be disastrous.

 Let’s talk about the most common colors used by brands, and what meaning or feel they can invoke from their audience.

 Images work well on digital media, but there are some points to consider.

 Firstly, audiences respond well to images with people in them.
 It helps create an emotional connection as campaigns are targeted at real people and your imagery needs to reflect that.